Skip to main content

 Teen Dating Violence

-Let’s Talk About It is a Call to Action for schools and communities to share resources about dating violence with the students and young people in their lives.
-When we make resources about healthy relationships and dating violence accessible, we create protective environments that normalize having conversations about relationships and seeking support.
-We are calling on you to share our teen dating violence resources in your schools and communities to get the conversation started!
+When we make resources about healthy relationships and dating violence accessible, we create protective environments that normalize conversations about relationships and seeking support.
+This school year, we invite you to share our teen dating violence resources in your schools and communities to help start the conversation!
+Scroll down to view a list of helpful resources.

 What is Teen Dating Violence?